P3dr0G4bri3lSIlv4/AulaS01/README.md

 # AulaS01
-Repositorio destinada a abrigar todas as atividades do laboratorio de Paradigmas da Programação
+Repositorio destinado a abrigar todas as atividades do laboratorio de Paradigmas da Programação